AlexsLemonade/OpenPBTA-analysis/README.md

 Pediatric brain tumors are the most common solid tumors and the leading cause of cancer-related death in children.
 Our ability to understand and successfully treat these diseases is hindered by small sample sizes due to the overall rarity of unique molecular subtypes and tainted grouped analyses resulting from misclassification.
-In September of 2018, the [Children's Brain Tumor Tissue Consortium](https://cbttc.org/) released the [Pediatric Brain Tumor Atlas (PBTA)](https://cbttc.org/pediatric-brain-tumor-atlas/), a genomic dataset (whole genome sequencing, whole exome sequencing, RNA sequencing, proteomic, and clinical data) for nearly 1,000 tumors, available from the [Gabriella Miller Kids First Portal](https://kidsfirstdrc.org/).
+In September of 2018, the [Children's Brain Tumor Network (CBTN)](https://cbtn.org/) released the [Pediatric Brain Tumor Atlas (PBTA)](https://cbtn.org/pediatric-brain-tumor-atlas/), a genomic dataset (whole genome sequencing, whole exome sequencing, RNA sequencing, proteomic, and clinical data) for nearly 1,000 tumors, available from the [Gabriella Miller Kids First Portal](https://kidsfirstdrc.org/).

-The Open Pediatric Brain Tumor Atlas (OpenPBTA) Project is a global open science initiative to comprehensively define the molecular landscape of tumors of 943 patients from the CBTTC and the PNOC003 DIPG clinical trial from the [Pediatric Pacific Neuro-oncology Consortium](http://www.pnoc.us/) through real-time, collaborative analyses and [collaborative manuscript writing](https://github.com/AlexsLemonade/OpenPBTA-manuscript/) on GitHub.
+The Open Pediatric Brain Tumor Atlas (OpenPBTA) Project is a global open science initiative to comprehensively define the molecular landscape of tumors of 943 patients from the CBTN and the PNOC003 DIPG clinical trial from the [Pediatric Pacific Neuro-oncology Consortium](http://www.pnoc.us/) through real-time, collaborative analyses and [collaborative manuscript writing](https://github.com/AlexsLemonade/OpenPBTA-manuscript/) on GitHub.

 The OpenPBTA operates on a pull request model to accept contributions from community participants.
 The maintainers have set up continuous integration software to confirm the reproducibility of analyses within the project’s Docker container.